Apostle John’s Three Letters . . . 3 John: Intro and vv. 1–2

 John had received a report about difficulties caused by a man in one of the Johannine churches in Asia; named Diotrephes, he'd been stirring up strife in Gaius' house church.
 Diotrephes had rejected what John had written in his earlier letter about false teachers; he'd not only been babbling accusations against Elder John, he'd even excommunicated church members who'd welcomed true Christians into their homes (vv.
 9–10).

 When the gospel's truth gets rejected, Christian fellowship becomes fractured.
 Because Jesus had previously commanded Christians to love one another (John 13:34), John wrote this letter to Gaius to advise him of at least three things: (1) Gaius was doing the right thing, even though Diotrephes was condemning the hospitality he'd shown to other believers; (2) Gaius should never emulate what is evil but what is good (v.
-11); and (3) that John would planned to visit everyone very soon come to straighten things out.
+11); and (3) that John would plan to visit everyone very soon come to straighten things out.
 He then closed by sending his reciprocal greetings to all the chosen ones (vv.
 12–13).

 What the elder John did for his friend Gaius in the first century is a dying art in the twenty-first century.
 He wrote him a letter.
 In it he included (a) hopes for good health of body and soul, (b) an encouraging word about Gaius' faithfulness in the truth about Jesus, and (c) a note about his love for the church.
 John also wrote of a house-church problem that he promised he'd soon address in person.
 And he wrote of the value of doing good things for God's honor.
 All in all, it was an encouraging yet challenging letter written to his church friend.
 Let's start our study of the text.